 If you find yourself in Puerto Montt or Puerto Varas, you’ll no doubt find yourself wanting to get out and explore nature.
-One of the best ways to do that is a visit to the Osorno Volcano and Petrohue Falls.
+One of the best ways to do that is a visit to the Osorno Volcano and Petrohué Falls.
 These two sights are often packaged together as a tour, offering visitors some truly beautiful scenery in one day.

-In this guide, I’m going to cover everything you need to know about taking a tour to the Osorno Volcano and Petrohue Falls.
+In this guide, I’m going to cover everything you need to know about taking a tour to the Osorno Volcano and Petrohué Falls.

-Booking Your Tour
+How to Book Your Tour

-I did mention that it was easy to book a tour, but I want to give a little more information.
-There are several tourist agencies in town that can help you book a tour, but your hotel may also be able to help you.
-I waited until I was in Puerto Varas and could talk with my hotel.
-They handled all of the arrangements and were able to get me signed up for a tour the next day.
+I did mention that it was easy to book a tour, but I want to give a little more information because it can definitely impact your trip.
+There are numerous tourist agencies in town that can help you book a tour, but your hotel or hostel may also be able to help you as well.

 What’s Covered On Your Tour

-Petrohue Falls (Saltos del Rio Petrohué)
+Petrohué Falls (Saltos del Rio Petrohué)

-We had about an hour at Petrohue Falls which gives enough time to explore the area without feeling rushed.
+We had about an hour at Petrohué Falls which gives enough time to explore the area without feeling rushed.
 I visited on a day where there weren’t a lot of visitors, so getting good photos was a breeze.
 But I had a guide tell me that on days when cruise ships are in port (at nearby Puerto Montt), up to 2,000 people can visit the falls in one day.
 That’s insane!

-So what do you do at Petrohue Falls?
+So what do you do at Petrohué Falls?
 Obviously, the best thing to do is to walk to the viewing platforms to see the waterfalls.
 But, don’t just stop there.
 There are also some short hiking trails that will take you into the forest and down to the river.
 The trail (named the Lovers Trail, or Sendero Los Enamorados) is short and can easily be completed during your hour visit (with plenty of time to take in views of the waterfalls).

 All Saints Lake (Lago Todos los Santos)

-After our visit to the waterfall, we drove down the road to board a boat.
+After our visit to Petrohué Falls, we drove down the road to board a boat.
 I was not aware that this was part of our tour, but I went with it (because what choice do you have?).
 Our group boarded the boat, going up to the second level for some amazing views of the Osorno Volcano, while our guide stayed on the first level and used a microphone to narrate what we were seeing.

 Lunch

 There were other, cheaper options if you wanted something small.
 And of course, you could always refuse to eat lunch and just wait outside for the rest of the group.
+It’s your choice, but I’d recommend getting something to eat for lunch.

 The ski lodge has food for purchase, but it’s incredibly expensive and not very good (according to my guide).
 Additionally, there is a chair lift that will take you up the mountain.
 Our guide said it was up to us if we wanted to do it, but explained that the views weren’t much different than what we’d see if we didn’t climb up the chair lift.
 Basically, she told us to save our money.
 And now I’m passing that advice on to you.

-With that information, we were left to explore.
+With that information, we were left to explore the area.
 There was a path of snow near the chair lift and a trail that went in the opposite direction.
 I took the trail to the right and walked out for some pictures overlooking the town of Puerto Varas.
 We had an exceptionally clear day, so the views were just incredible.
 I don’t know how we got so lucky because this area typically gets a lot of rain (on average there’s over 200 days of rain per year), but I wasn’t complaining.

 We had about an hour to explore before we had to be back at the van.
 While you won’t be able to walk the whole path, it gives you enough time to enjoy the views and walk a little ways out.